dilyn-corner/KISS-kde/README.md

 from the releases tab, get a copy of the `kiss-chroot` script, and:

 ```
+# Mount your relevant root partition to wherever.
+In this case, I choose /mnt
 $ tar xf kiss-kde.tar.xz -C /mnt
 $ ./kiss-chroot /mnt